czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Equality

-    - None of the approaches discusses thus far can handle the notion of equality
+    - None of the approaches discussed thus far can handle the notion of equality

     - One solution is to axiomize equality